Your Donation Dollars At Work

 As an educational nonprofit, USGIF strives to expand its educational opportunities beyond the GEOINT Community.
 With the help of your contributions to the EdGEOcation Giving Fund, USGIF is able to make this happen.
 Check out our upcoming events and programing.

-USGIF staff will visit summer camps by the Fairfax County Park Authority to give an Intro to GEOINT presentation.
-Students will get a basic introduction to GEOINT to include early explorers, maps, aerial imaging, GIS, and remote sensing.
+USGIF staff will visit a science summer camp by the Fairfax County Park Authority to give an Intro to GEOINT presentation.
+Students will get a basic introduction to GEOINT to include history, maps, aerial imaging, GIS, and remote sensing.

 Earth Day Activity

 USGIF and Esri teamed up to introduce a mapping activity for classrooms at Moorefield Station Elementary School in time for Earth Day.
 Each participating classroom explored ArcGIS and will make a StoryMap of a problem or issue in their community before the end of the school year.

 USGIF staff participated in Hamilton Elementary’s STEAM (Science, Technology, Engineering, Art & Math) Night.
 Staff talked to students about what satellites are, have students analyze satellite imagery, and look at before and after images of natural disasters.

 Loudoun County Regional Science & Engineering Fair